the-hye/walang/README.md

-# walang
+# Walang
-prototype of walang
+prototype of Walang